rohangc/GVimConfiguration/Readme.md

         f. cmake
                 1. As mentioned in the YouCompleteMe manual, if you don't use cmake, you may need to install and configure your build system to use a utility such as 'compiledb' or 'Bear' to create compilation databases.

-    3. Copy only the following files this repository into your 'HOME' directory (on Windows, this is usually 'C:\Users\<your login name>').
+    3. Copy only the following files from this repository into your 'HOME' directory (on Windows, this is usually 'C:\Users\<your login name>').
         a.
 Directory: '.vim' and all its subdirectories.
         b. '_vimrc'.
         c.
 'GvimConfigure.sh'